Logiqx/gps-wizard/docs/gpx/README.md

 The additional namespaces in a GPX 1.1 document are given a prefix (e.g. "gpxtpx" as above) but these may vary.
 For example, Garmin sometimes uses "ns3" and sometimes uses "gpxtpx" for TrackPointExtension.

-GPX 1.1 using the TrackPointExtras schema:
+GPX 1.1 using the TrackPointExtras schema is a necessity if speed accuracy estimates are to be included:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>